 At Risk Rule Definition

-The at-risk rule is a rule used in taxation to prohibit an investor from claiming or deducting more losses than the actually incurred.
+The at-risk rule is a rule used in taxation to prohibit an investor from claiming or deducting more losses than have actually incurred.
 In the tax law, only the actual amount of risks and losses is deductible or can be claimed by an investor.
 The at-risk rule also limits the amount an investor can deduct from their taxable income, according to this rule, investors can only deduct the amount they invested from their taxable income.

 A Little More on What are At Risk Rules